Flavors: Chocolate, Vanilla, Unflavored, Pumpkin Spice, Peanut Butter, Iced Matcha Latte

 - Price is a bit on the higher side.

-I’d say that if you’re looking for a vegan protein powder just to get a little bit more protein, and budget isn’t an issue, you’ll enjoy this Orgain Organic protein powder.
+I’d say that if you’re looking for a vegan protein powder just to get a little bit more protein, and budget isn’t an issue, you’ll enjoy Orgain.

 If you’re looking for a more cost-effective powder or one that maximized protein intake, there are likely better options for you.